Rewards Center

 What is the fastest corridor from China right now?

 Supported corridors with local payout infrastructure tend to be fastest because the international leg is handled through established local banking relationships rather than the SWIFT network.
 For the most current corridor-specific estimates, check the quote page or contact support — corridor speeds also change as banking relationships evolve.
+For UK specifically, arrival can be as fast as about 10 minutes in some supported cases.

 Related Guides